JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    When you run your application and click the button, the app displays the hardcoded time — 13:30.

-3. Run the application on the desktop using [Compose Hot Reload](compose-hot-reload.md) by starting the "🔥desktopApp" run configuration.
+3. Run the application on the desktop using [Compose Hot Reload](compose-hot-reload.md) by starting the "desktopApp [hot] 🔥" run configuration.
    The app works, but the window looks mismatched with the UI: